 The Board of Directors shall comprise the elected Officers and, for the duration of Board Meetings, all Regular Members who are present.

 All Members of the Association, who are at least age 18, shall be eligible to hold any of the listed offices, except that no more than one elected office may be held at any one time.

 2.4 Definition of Duties

-The President shall have general supervision of the affairs of the Association, shall be the authorized signatory of all contracts and legal documents executed by the Association or shall assign another member to sign specific contracts or documents, except as indicated by a specific provision of these By-Laws, shall make reports to the members of the Association, and perform all such duties as are incident to his office or are properly required by him by these By-Laws.
-In addition, the President shall appoint all standing committees and such Association Function Coordinators as may be deemed appropriate, except where the By-Laws otherwise indicate.
+The President shall have general supervision of the affairs of the Association, shall be the authorized signatory of all contracts and legal documents executed by the Association or shall assign another member to sign specific contracts or documents, except as indicated by a specific provision of these bylaws.
+The President shall make reports to the members of the Association, and perform all such duties as are incident to the Office or are properly required by the President by these bylaws.
+In addition, the President shall appoint all standing committees and such Association Function Coordinators as may be deemed appropriate, except where the bylaws otherwise indicate.
 The President shall serve as an ex-officio member of all club committees, except when the President appoints another member to serve instead.
-The President shall ensure that the regular elections are held in accordance with these By-Laws.
+The President shall ensure that the regular elections are held in accordance with these bylaws.

 2.4.2 Vice President